NixOS/rfcs/rfcs/0100-sign-commits.md

 [drawbacks]: #drawbacks

 - Merging PRs can not be done through GitHub.
-- Setting up GPG signatures will be a bit extra work for the committers.
+- Setting up PGP signatures will be a bit extra work for the committers.
 - Committers will need to maintain the list of authorized committers.
 - Fetching Nixpkgs with Nix will take around [5 times](#speeding-up-fetching-git) the time, depending on your hardware.
 - Currently building a fork of Nixpkgs (for e.g. a PR) will still work fine, since